 As the goal was to describe what you do in 2-3 sentences in the header, this is the section for a more in-depth description.
 It is also the section that will span across the biggest chunk of your page.

-Here you should list your most important features that support your key value proposition.
-Every feature is like a mini headline.
+Here you should list your most important benefits that support your key value proposition.
+Every benefit is like a mini headline.
 It should contain a header that gets visitors hooked - a short paragraph that explains the value and the image that supports the messaging.

 CTA - Click to action